elegant-scipy/elegant-scipy/markdown/ch3.markdown

 connections between them are all known.
 This has resulted in the fantastic Openworm project [^openworm], which I encourage you to follow.

-You can download the neuronal dataset in Excel format (yuck) from the WormAtlas database at [http://www.wormatlas.org/neuronalwiring.html#Connectivitydata](http://www.wormatlas.org/neuronalwiring.html#Connectivitydata).
+You can download the neuronal dataset in Excel format from the WormAtlas database at [http://www.wormatlas.org/neuronalwiring.html#Connectivitydata](http://www.wormatlas.org/neuronalwiring.html#Connectivitydata).
 The direct link to the data is:
 [http://www.wormatlas.org/images/NeuronConnect.xls](http://www.wormatlas.org/images/NeuronConnect.xls)